Location: North Stonington, Connecticut, United States

 Room and Board Arrangements

 Field school crew will share a residential house at Connecticut College in New London, approximately 12 miles from the project area.
 The house contains apartment units with 1-4 bedrooms, bathroom, kitchen, and living room.
-Some, if not all, students may have their own bedroom.
-Dinner is prepared communally or by staff cook.
+Some, if not all, students will have their own bedroom.
+Dinner is prepared communally.
 Field school will be in session for all days during the time span noted with a typical schedule of five days per week in session and two days per week off (during which times students may return home, if local, or explore the area).
-Course days will likely include four weekdays and one weekend day.
 The course will include some occasional evening activities.
 The college and nearby area offer many amenities and entertainment options.
 See application for more details.

-Stephen W. Silliman (2008) Collaborating at the Trowel's Edge: Teaching and Learning in Indigenous Archaeology.
+Stephen W. Silliman, editor (2008) Collaborating at the Trowel's Edge: Teaching and Learning in Indigenous Archaeology.
 Tucson: University of Arizona Press.

 Stephen W. Silliman (2009) “Change and continuity, practice and memory: Native American persistence in colonial New England.”
 American Antiquity 74(2):211-230.